2026 First Four predictions, odds, time: NC State vs. Texas picks from expert on 65-44 run

 Teams trending in the wrong direction meet when the Texas Longhorns face the North Carolina State Wolfpack on Tuesday night in a 2026 First Four matchup.
 The winner moves on as a No. 11 seed to face sixth-seeded BYU on Thursday.
 Ole Miss defeated Texas 76-66 in the first round of the SEC Tournament last Wednesday, while NC State was beaten by Virginia 81-74 in Thursday's quarterfinals of the ACC Tournament.
 The Longhorns (18-14), who have lost five of six, placed sixth in the SEC regular-season standings at 9-9.
 The Wolfpack (20-13), who have also dropped five of six, finished in a tie for seventh in the ACC with Florida State at 10-8.

 The game from UD Arena in Dayton, Ohio, tips off at 9:15 p.m.
 ET.
-Texas defeated N.C.
-State 102-97 on Nov.
-26 and leads the all-time series 4-2.
-Texas is a 1.5-point favorite in the latest Texas vs. NC State odds, while the over/under for total points scored is 158.5.
+The Wolfpack are 1.5-point favorites in the latest Texas vs. NC State odds, while the over/under for total points scored is 157.5.
 Before making any Texas vs. N.C.
 State picks, check out what SportsLine college basketball expert Bob Konarski has to say.

 Konarski specializes in college basketball, displaying in-depth knowledge of hundreds of Division I teams.
 He is a regular presence in the SportsLine Discord, co-hosts a weekly X Spaces with fellow CBB expert Tom Casale and can be seen on the "Early Edge" breaking down his college hoops plays.
 He enters the tournament on a 65-44 run on college basketball picks, returning $1,615 for $100 players.
 Anyone following could have seen huge returns.